oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_menus_config.rst

 1. In the left panel, click a menu item which will be parent for the menu divider that you create.

-2. Click the :guilabel:`Create` dropdown in the upper-right corner of the page and click :guilabel:`Create Divider` on the list.
+2. Click the :guilabel:`Create` drop-down on the top right and click :guilabel:`Create Divider` on the list.

 .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_createdivider.png